Therapeutic Approach

 Psi Chi National Honor Society of Psychology

-Dialectical Behavioral Therapy Certification
+Dialectical Behavioral Therapy Certification- Phi Kappa Phi

 - Golden Key International Honor Society